Prenasalized consonant: East Asia

 In Southern Min languages, such as Teochew, prenasalized stops are also found.
-The prenasalized stops in the southern Min languages evolved from the nasals of Middle Chinese and thus are historically different from the voiced obstruents found in Wu and Xiang languages.
+The prenasalized stops in the vernacular readings of Southern Min languages evolved not from the different Middle Chinese initials and thus are historically different from the voiced obstruents found in Wu and Xiang languages.

 Prenasalized consonants are widely utilized in the Loloish languages of the Lolo–Burmese family, such as Yi and Naxi.
 The following table illustrates the prenasalized consonants in northern Yi.

 The prenasalized stops also occur in several branches of the Hmong–Mien language family of Southern China and Southeast Asia.

 In dialects of northern Japan, standard voiced stops are prenasalized, and voiceless stops are voiced.
 For example, /itiɡo/ "strawberry" is [it̠͡ɕiɡo] in most of the south, but [id̠͡ʑɨᵑɡo] in much of the north.
 Prenasalized stops are also reconstructed for Old Japanese.

 Europe

-In Greek the orthographic sequences μπ, ντ γκ and γγ are often pronounced as prenasalized voiced stops [ᵐb], [ⁿd], and [ᵑɡ], respectively, especially in formal speech and among older speakers.
-Among younger speakers the prenasalization often disappears and in fast speech the voiced stop may be replaced by a fricative.
+In Greek and Tsakonian the orthographic sequences μπ, ντ γκ and γγ are often pronounced as prenasalized voiced stops [ᵐb], [ⁿd], and [ᵑɡ], respectively, especially in formal speech and among older speakers.
+Among younger Athenian speakers the prenasalization often disappears and in fast speech the voiced stop may be replaced by a fricative.

 South America

-The Guaraní language has a set of prenasalized stops which are alternate allophonically with simple nasal continuants; they appear only within a word, to the left of a stressed vowel that is oral.
+The Guarani language has a set of prenasalized stops which are alternate allophonically with simple nasal continuants; they appear within or at the beginning of a word, to the left of a stressed vowel that is oral.